 Seriously, when I stepped out of the elevator I nearly gasped while admiring its beauty.
 The whole experience felt like a vacation, and isn’t that what we all want some times?
 And I felt like no matter where you sat you’d be satisfied.
 I had one of the best cocktails I’ve had in LA that day (I actually had two.).
 And the food was flat out fantastic.
 Life changing?
 No, but in the space and in the moment – perfection.
 Could not recommend this place more.
 But get those reservations honey, because as mentioned – we’re entering rooftop and tourist season!

 Another fun American Chinese and dumpling centric favorite of mine is Ms. Chi!
-Ms. Chi, located right in the heart of downtown Culver City, is a casual restaurant helmed by the incredibly cool and insanely talented Top Chef veteran Shirley Chung.
+Ms. Chi is located right in the heart of downtown Culver City.
+It is a casual restaurant helmed by the incredibly cool and insanely talented Top Chef veteran Shirley Chung.
 I love that Ms. Chi offers top-notch creative and quality eats.
 But maintains a more easy-going and casual atmosphere.
 And not to mention, they’re open basically all day long: breakfast to dinner and brunch on weekends.
-I came in for lunch and would argue that it was my favorite meal out of all of my recent restaurant visits.
+I came in for lunch.
+So, I would argue that it was my favorite meal out of all of my recent restaurant visits.

 While I wish I’d had the chance to try Shirley’s famous Jumbo Cheeseburger Potstickers (they’re only offered at dinner just FYI!) once again, I have a perfectly good excuse to come back.
 If you do visit Ms. Chi for lunch, be sure to try one of their scallion pancake sandwiches.
 I’ve never had anything quite like it, and I absolutely loved it.
 Plus – it comes with tots.
 Done deal if you ask me.

 THE 5 BEST NEW RESTAURANTS TO TRY: AS OF JANUARY 2019